-The strong flavor of Kalamata olives makes it an excellent addition to many healthy dishes.
+The distinct flavor of Kalamata olives makes them an excellent addition to many healthy dishes.
 Its unique flavor can enhance the overall appeal and taste of several dishes.

-- In case you are looking for an interesting way to garnish your salad, mix Kalamata olives with lemon juice, garlic, olive oil, and apple cider vinegar and use the mixture for dressing.
+- Use olives for dressing: mix Kalamata olives with lemon juice, garlic, olive oil, and apple cider vinegar and use the mixture for dressing.

-- Lastly, you can also use Kalamata olives for making olive bread.
-These olives are also great as appetizers.
+- Add Kalamata olives for making olive bread.

 Are Green or Black Kalamata Olives Healthier?